 Mummies progress slowly in levels, half again as slowly as Humans in all skills except fighting, spellcasting and necromancy.
-As they increase in levels, they become increasingly in touch with the powers of death, but cannot use some types of necromancy which only affect living creatures.
-The side effects of necromantic magic tend to be relatively harmless to Mummies.
+The sacred embalming rituals that brought them into unlife also grant them a special connection with the divine, and as they increase in levels, they become increasingly in touch with the powers of death.
 However, their desiccated bodies are highly flammable.
-They also do not need to eat or drink and, in any case, are incapable of doing so.
+They also cannot drink.

 - Mummies are incapable of drinking potions of any kind.

 Mummies are prohibited from becoming Transmuters, as they can't change form.

 - +1 to a random stat every 5th level.

 - +5 willpower per level.

 - Gain a spell enhancer to Necromancy at levels 3 and 13 (increases spell power, equal to a staff of death).

 Mummies receive the skills and equipment listed for their background, with the following exceptions:

 - Mummies start with no potions of any kind.

 Difficulty of Play